ultimate271/notes/gibson/neuromancer03.md

 She laughed.
 “You got it, cowboy.”

+## Case feels hysteria as he jacks into the matrix again
 “THE MATRIX HAS its roots in primitive arcade games,” said the voice-over, “in early graphics programs and military experimentation with cranial jacks.”
 On the Sony, a two-dimensional space war faded behind a forest of mathematically